The Smiths: Musical style

 The Smiths's music has been described as indie pop, indie rock, jangle pop, post-punk and alternative rock.
 According to Steve Jelbert of The Independent, "Whole eras and genres collide in their music: Sixties soul and rock, funk, glam, rockabilly, African high life and plenty of studio electrickery."
 Morrissey and Marr dictated the musical direction of the Smiths.
 Marr said in 1990 that it "was a 50/50 thing between Morrissey and me.
 We were completely in sync about which way we should go for each record".
 The Smiths' "non-rhythm-and-blues, whiter-than-white fusion of 1960s rock and post-punk was a repudiation of contemporary dance pop", and the band purposely rejected synthesisers and dance music.
 From their second album Meat Is Murder, Marr embellished their songs with keyboards.

 Marr's jangly guitar-playing was influenced by James Honeyman-Scott of the Pretenders, and Bert Jansch of Pentangle.
 Marr often used a capo to tune his guitar up a full step to F-sharp to accommodate Morrissey's vocal range and also used open tunings.
 Citing producer Phil Spector as an influence, Marr said, "I like the idea of records, even those with plenty of space, that sound 'symphonic'.
 I like the idea of all the players merging into one atmosphere".
 Marr's other favourite guitarists are James Williamson of the Stooges, Rory Gallagher, Pete Townshend of the Who, Jimi Hendrix, Marc Bolan of T. Rex, Keith Richards of the Rolling Stones, and John McGeoch of Magazine and Siouxsie and the Banshees.
 In a 2007 interview for the BBC, Marr said that his goal was to "pare down" his style and avoid rock guitar clichés.
 Marr used "arpeggiated chords, open-string licks and unusual progressions" and his style "combined the chime of '60s jangle-pop bands with the pared-down musicality of players like Nile Rodgers and Keith Richards."
 Marr also used an overdrive pedal in "London".
+The guitarist has also spoken of his interest in bringing in "little arty things [that] are subversive" to the group, citing these as the "values [he] grew up with" via acts like Roxy Music and naming as examples the samples of a brass band on "Sheila Take a Bow" and the film The L-Shaped Room on "The Queen Is Dead", respectively, as well as "the musique concrète aspects" and "fade in/fade out" technique in other songs.